-Oats are naturally gluten free and free of common allergens.
-If making your own oat milk and you have a gluten allergy it is important to make sure you use certified gluten free oats.
-While oats are gluten free they are sometimes processed on machinery where gluten containing products are processed.
+Oats are naturally gluten-free and free of common allergens.
+If making your own oat milk and you have a gluten allergy, it is important to make sure you use certified gluten free oats.
+While oats are gluten-free they are sometimes processed on machinery where gluten containing products are processed.

 Comparing oat milk to other vegan milk alternatives it is somewhat comparable, but oat milk stands apart in some important ways.
 With 4 grams of protein and 2 grams of fiber for one cup, oat milk has more of these nutrients than other cow’s milk alternatives.

 The sugar found in oat milk is all natural sugar, which means there aren’t any added sugars.
-There are more carbohydrates found in oat milk than other milk alternatives making it a heart healthy milk alternative that will also keep you feeling full.
+There are more carbohydrates found in oat milk than other milk alternatives making it a heart healthy milk alternative that will also help keep you feeling full.